Sub-subject: India-Australia Exhaustive Economic Cooperation Agreement. Syllabus:

 - India is one of the fastest growing all the key markets for

 products and services of Australia, with exports growing at an average annual rate of 25%.

 - India is the third largest export market of Australia for wool with exports of USD 98 million (50% of wool

 imports of India).

-while its services exports to Australia were USD529 million.
-India exports a range of services to Australia, including Information Technology, software and Business
+- Exported products from India to Australia reached USD 1.45 billion, while its services exports to Australia were USD 529 million.

+- India exports a range of services to Australia, including information technology, software, and Business Process Outsourcing

-Top sector for Foreign direct investment (FDI) are: hospitality, manufacturing, software, banking and telecommunications
+- Top sector for foreign direct investment is hospitality, manufacturing, software, banking, and telecommunications sectors.

 The India-Australia Free Trade Agreement (FTA) is an inter-civilisation agreement between the economic area of the Hindu Civilisation and Oceania (Western Christian Civilisation).